Pittsburgh PA Actos Injury Claim Attorney

 Actos Linked to Serious Life-Threatening Side Effects

 Scientific research into Actos has found that since it came to be on the medical market in 1999, it has been linked to an 83% greater risk of bladder cancer for patients who have regularly taken the drug.
-In addition, researchers have found that Actos has been closely linked to other debilitating side effects like weakening of bones and liver failure.
+In addition, researchers have found that Actos has been closely linked to other debilitating side effects like the weakening of bones and liver failure.

 If you have taken the drug Actos and believe that you have been injured due to the serious side effects attributed to the drug, please contact the dangerous drug attorneys at Dallas W. Hartman, P.C. for a free consultation.
-Our product liability lawyers have been helping people who have been injured by dangerous drugs for over 25 years.
-We take a special interest in helping people who have been hurt due to the negligence of big drug companies like Takeda Pharmaceuticals USA, that maker of Actos.
+Our product liability lawyers have been helping people who have been injured by dangerous drugs for over 30 years.
+We take a special interest in helping people who have been hurt due to the negligence of big drug companies like Takeda Pharmaceuticals USA, the maker of Actos.

 Actos Information that May Interest You

 Actos works by increasing the body’s sensitivity to insulin.
-Insulin is a natural hormone, usually produced by regularly healthy people, that helps control blood-sugar.
+Insulin is a natural hormone, usually produced by regularly healthy people, that helps control blood sugar.
 Before the Food and Drug Administration approved Actos in 1999, prefabrication research proved that bladder tumors developed from the drug became prevalent in animals on which Actos had been tested.
 Soon after, Takeda Pharmaceuticals launched its own decade-long study to investigate Actos’s link to bladder cancer.
 Regardless of what they found, Takeda continued manufacturing the drug and selling it to people who suffered from Type 2 diabetes.

-Across Europe, in places like France and Germany, physicians have been ordered by the EMA (European Medicines Agency) to halt anymore prescriptions of the drug.
+Across Europe, in places like France and Germany, physicians have been ordered by the EMA (European Medicines Agency) to halt any more prescriptions of the drug.
 One particular study said that people who take Actos have a 22% higher risk of being diagnosed with bladder cancer than people who take other drugs prescribed for Type 2 diabetes.

 FDA Studies Suggest Actos Must be Pulled from Medical Market as Soon as Possible